fnoorian/EasyTransferPP/README.md

 Receive buffers
 ---------------

-As observed above, the send function can use any data structure.
+As explained above, the send function can use any data structure.
-But to receive data correctly, it's type has to be set.
+But to receive data correctly, its type has to be set.

 EasyTransferPP allows setting an internal buffer, using the object Constructor (e.g., `EasyTransferPP<TwoWire, mystruct_t> easyWire(Wire)`).